-Staff has no objection to the reduction in the distance from the property line to the private residential driveways.
-The applicant provided open space to act as a buffer between each of the unit blocks to minimize hazards for drivers traveling through the site and exiting the garages.
+Staff has no objection to the reduction in the distance from the driveway to the property line.
+The applicant provided open space to act as a buffer between each of the unit blocks to minimize hazards for drivers traveling through the site and exiting their garages.